 Machine Learning for Insurance Companies: Main Points

 - Insurance personalization.
 AI and ML are able to analyze a high volume of information about each customer in the insurance field.
 For example, if a client was interested in recreation, air travel, or new countries, it is important for the technology to be able to offer relevant travel insurance.
 If the client was interested in a mortgage or real estate purchase, it is important for them to receive relevant property insurance offers.

 - Estimation of insurance risks.
 The assessment of insurance risks for each client is carried out using a variety of individual and general variables, for example: information about the client, information about the object to be insured, statistical data on insured events with the same indicators, and so on.
 In this type of situation, it is difficult for a person to assess the risk, and ML does so accurately.

 - Warning of insurance risks.
 To minimize risks, machine learning is in close contact with the Internet of things.
 When calculating insurance risks and preventing insured events, information obtained from the insured objects of the client are taken into consideration.
 For example, if a car is insured, then information is obtained from its sensors.
 The same is true for insured houses.
 A number of European insurance companies have gone even further.
 For example, they are connected to the “smart home” system of the insured house, and all indicators from the sensors are sent to the servers of insurance companies.
 If they calculate a high probability of an insured event occurring, they inform the “smart home” owner about this even earlier than the “smart home” itself.
 The prevention of such insured events is beneficial to both parties: the insurer and the owner of the house.

-Experts believe that four core ML and AI technology trends will reshape the insurance industry over the next decade.
+Experts believe that four core Machine Learning and Artificial Intelligence technology trends will reshape the insurance industry over the next decade.

 - Data from connected devices.